-- 22) Unless the responsible licensee and/or shareholder can specifically demonstrate (supply sections) that the following information is within an Environmental Impact statement or assessment (EIS), Forest Management Agreement (FMA) or Forest Management Plan (FMP) or operating plan, they must prior to crossing installation for the below listed crossing situations, provide to the Area Forester information: respecting potential adverse effects to fish and wildlife species, vegetative cover, landforms, soil types and water bodies/water courses that are likely to be affected by the crossing installation. - Crossings that require submission under this condition: - All watercourses or intermittent creeks and tributaries within waters or water with a 1km or less connectivity to fish habitat as defined in the Fisheries Act (Canada), excluding ephemeral creeks that are dry or frozen at the time of installation; - All mapped watercourses identifiable on a 1:12,500 or 1:15,000 maps; or - All water courses with defined channels at crossing site that are identified during planning / harvesting operations - Crossings that do not require submission under this condition: - Drainages (cross drains) not meeting the above requirements; - Winter crossings where no imbedded culvert installation or dirt work occurs; or - mapped water courses subsequently found not to be a watercourse during site visit shall be documented and kept on file and made available upon request) - 23) Unless the responsible licensee and/or shareholder can specifically demonstrate (supply sections) that the following information is within an operating plan, they must prior to crossing installations for crossing situations as identified in condition 22 above, provide to the Area Forester information respecting: - i) name of road (or operating area) - ii) UTM location - iii) name of water course (if unnamed, state as such) - iv) type of crossing (include number and size of culverts) - v) permanency (i.e., seasonal, temporary (winter only) or permanent) - vi) estimated start and completion dates of work - vii) name of project supervisor - 24) Unless the responsible licensee and/or shareholder can specifically demonstrate (supply sections) that the following information is within an EIS, FMA, FMP or operating plan they must, prior to crossing installations for crossing situations as identified in condition 22 above, provide to the Area Forester proposed measures to mitigate or prevent any potential impact of the proposed installation on aquatic and/or riparian habitats, including erosion and/or sediment control plans.
-If the responsible licensee and/or shareholder wants to use their own standard operating procedures (SOPs) or best management practices (BMPs) to address the requirements, they must supply SOPs/BMPs for approval in the operating plan.
+- 22) Unless the permittee and/or responsible shareholder can specifically demonstrate (supply sections) that the following information is within an Environmental Impact statement or assessment (EIS), Forest Management Agreement (FMA) or Forest Management Plan (FMP) or operating plan, they must prior to crossing installation identify and document information respecting potential adverse effects to fish and wildlife species, vegetative cover, landforms, soil types and wetlands that are likely to be affected by the crossing installation. - 23) Unless the permittee and/or responsible shareholder can specifically demonstrate (supply sections) that the following information is within an operating plan, they must prior to crossing installations, provide the following information to the Area Forester: - i) name of road (or operating area) - ii) UTM location - iii) name of water course (if unnamed, state as such) - iv) type of crossing (include number and size of culverts) - v) permanency (i.e., seasonal, temporary (winter only) or permanent) - vi) estimated start and completion dates of work - vii) name of project supervisor - 24) Unless the permittee and/or responsible shareholder can specifically demonstrate (supply sections) that the following information is within an EIS, FMA, FMP or operating plan they must, prior to crossing installations, assess and document proposed measures to mitigate or prevent any potential impact of the proposed installation on aquatic and/or riparian habitats, including erosion and/or sediment control plans.
+If the permittee and/or responsible shareholder wants to use their own standard operating procedures (SOPs) or best management practices (BMPs) to address the requirements, they must supply SOPs/BMPs for approval in the operating plan. - 25) Fall and winter installations of permanent structures (i.e., longer than 1 winter season) shall utilize non-frozen earthen fill for compaction purposes. - 26) Culverts will be embedded below the natural channel bed at a depth equivalent to at least 20% of the culvert diameter. - 27) Both the inlet and outlet shall be immediately protected from erosion and/or scouring with non-erodible materials e.g., rock rip rap, slash, matting, fabric, etc. - 28) Side slopes and back slopes associated with crossing installations/reinstallations shall be no greater than 2:1 and will be stabilized immediately by re-establishing vegetation and reforesting the disturbed area with species that are representative of pre-harvest site conditions and plant communities, clean rock riprap, ditch blocks, silt fencing, planting, slash spreading, erosion control blankets or a combination thereof to achieve long term erosion control.